 Themes of maturity and closure abound: letting go of youth (and eulogizing her native San Fransciso’s D.I.Y scene in the exquisite “Castle Kids”); coming to terms with the death of her father and of a musical hero and father figure in Lou Reed, whose song “Ocean” closes the record with a gradual wash of clarity, acceptance and affirmation.

-Here Comes the Wave will be released on October 21, 2016 on Team Love Records.
+Here Comes the Wave is out now on Team Love Records.

 Houston Press Interview (Nov '17)